 10. Prioritizing employee sentiment

 As employee experience begins to play a paramount role in business success, employee sentiment will have a larger impact on company decisions.
 For internal communicators, this will mean fostering a culture of feedback in the office and normalizing upward feedback from employees to managers.

 As only 21% of companies currently conduct employee sentiment surveys, internal communications professionals will need to help organizations step up their game.
 Some ways to tap into and leverage employee sentiment include:

 - Launching virtual employee focus groups to gather employee feedback on a range of business topics.

 - Conducting employee satisfaction surveys on a regular basis.

 - Gathering consistent anonymous feedback on management, benefits and compensation, leadership, and any other priority topics in your business.

-- Launch Employee Net Promoter Score (eNPS) surveys to allow employees to rate their engagement levels using a numerical scale:
+- Use an Employee Net Promoter Score software (eNPS) to create surveys to allow employees to rate their engagement levels using a numerical scale: